You are going to read everything about Iban Wallet

 Iban Wallet is not a deposit account.
 Period.

-Iban Wallet is quite new, it is a very “hands-free” investment service, but there are things to know
+Iban Wallet is quite new, it is a “hands-free” investment service, but (☢️warning) there are a lot of things to know

 WHAT IS IBAN WALLET?